christianb93/openstack-labs/roles/nova_compute/README.md

-nova_db_user_password - password that we will use for the nova DB user nova_keystone_user_password - the password that we will set for the nova user in Keystone placement_keystone_user_password - the password of the placement Keystone user nova_server_name - the name of the node on which the Nova server is running
+nova_db_user_password - password that we will use for the nova DB user nova_keystone_user_password - the password that we will set for the nova user in Keystone placement_keystone_user_password - the password of the placement Keystone user

 For the following variable, we define a default within this role.